Goran58/com.vanderbilt.spc/README.md

 ## Homey app for Vanderbilt SPC Intrusion System
 This app integrates Homey with Vanderbilt SPC intrusion system.
 The app allows you to use all your SPC connected motion detectors, door/window contacts, fire detectors and alarm status for control of other devices connected to home, e.g lights, water valves and blinds.
-It is also support for armiing/disarming the SPC system (if allowed in the SPC configuration).
+It is also support for arming/disarming the SPC system (if allowed in the SPC configuration).

 ## Hardware
 ### Supported panels
-in principle all Vanderbilt SPC panels are supported.
+In principle all Vanderbilt SPC panels are supported.
 It is required that the panel supports the IP protocol FlexC, that was introduced in SPC firmware 3.6.

 ### SPC Bridge
-In order for this application to communicate with the SPC panel, you need a SPC Bridge from Lundix IT, www.lundix.se.
-SPC Bridge is a network device that converts Vanderbilt FlexC protocol to a REST/Websockets protocol that Homey can use.
-Please follow the instructions in SPC Bridge User manual to setup and configure the SPC Bridge.
+In order for this application to communicate with the SPC panel, you need a SPC Bridge from Lundix IT, www.lundix.se/smarta-losningar, info@lundix.se.
+SPC Bridge is a network device that converts Vanderbilt FlexC protocol to a REST/Websockets API that Homey can use.
+Please follow the instructions in SPC Bridge User manual to setup and configure the SPC Bridge prior to using this app.

 ## Application
-### Adding Panel device
+### Adding panel device
 First add an Alarm Panel device.
-The app is restricted to a single Alarm panel.
+The app supports only one single Alarm panel.
 NOTE!
-It is mandatory that you have a working SPC Bridge before you can add the Alarm Panel device to Homey.
+Be sure that the SPC Bridge is configured and working before you try to add the Alarm Panel device to Homey.

-#### SPC Bridge Settings
+#### SPC Bridge communication settings
-Specify following settings to be able to communicate with the SPC Bridge:
+In the first Panel adding screen you need to specify the SPC Bridge communication settings, to be able to connect to the SPC panel:

-* SPC Bridge IP and Port.
+* **SPC Bridge IP and Port**.
 The IP adddress and port number of the SPC Bridge.
 Default port number is 8088.
-* Username and Password Queries (GET).
+* **Username and Password Queries (GET)**.
 Username and password for queries to SPC Bridge.
 Default username is get_user and password get_pwd.
-* Username and Password Commands(GET).
+* **Username and Password Commands(GET)**.
 Username and password for commands (e.g. arm/disarm) to SPC Bridge.
 Default username is put_user and password put_pwd.
-* Username and Password Events (WS).
+* **Username and Password Events (WS)**.
 Username and password for websockets events from SPC Bridge.
 Default username is ws_user and password ws_pwd.

-#### Panel Information
+#### Panel information
-if communication with the SPC Bridge (and the SPC Panel) was successfully established, a screen with some Panel Information, e.g panel type, model and serial number is shown.
+If communication with the SPC Bridge (and the SPC Panel) was successfully established, a screen with some Panel Information, e.g panel type, model and serial number is shown.
 The screen is also listing the SPC zones with names and types.

-Click the 'Add panel' button to add the Panel device to Homey.
+Click the **Add panel** button to add the Panel device to Homey.

-### Adding Alarm Area Devices
+### Adding alarm area devices
-After you have added the Panel device you can optionally add a 'virtual' device for each Alarm Area defined in the SPC system.
-You need to do this if you would like to use area arm modes or/and alarm states as triggers, conditions or actions in Homey Flows.
+After you have added the Panel device you can optionally add a *virtual* device for each Alarm Area defined in the SPC system.
+You need to do this if you would like to use area arm modes and alarm states as triggers, conditions or actions in Homey Flows.

-### adding Alarm Sensor Devices
+### Adding sensor devices
-After you have added the Panel device you can also add a device for each Alarm Zone (input) defined in the SPC system that you would like to use in Homey.
+After you have added the Panel device you can also add a device for each alarm zone (input) defined in the SPC system, that you would like to use in Homey.
 You can sort the zones in follwing categories:

 * Door Sensor
 * Window Sensor
 * Motion Sensor
 * Smoke Detector

-Zones defined in SPC as type 'fire' are only selectable as 'Smoke Detector'.
-Zones with other zone types can be added either as Door, Window or Motion Sensor.
+Zones defined in SPC of type **fire** are only selectable as **Smoke Detector**.
+Other zone types can be added either as door, window or motion sensors.

 ### Device control and Flows
 When it is allowed in the SPC Panel configuration, it is possible to fullset (arm), partset A, partset B or unset (disarm) the panel or area.
 This can be done either via a Flow, or directly via the device control.
 Arm modes, alarm states, zone states and status are also possible to use as triggers and conditions in Flows .

-NOTE!
-If you have disabled the arm commands in the SPC panel the command buttons are still clickable in the device control and the corresponding Flow cards are still selectable.
-But even if it is possible to send the command, the command would be discarded by the SPC system.
+**NOTE!** If you have disabled the arm commands in the SPC panel the command buttons are still clickable in the device control in Homey and the corresponding Flow cards are still available.
+But even if it is possible to send the command, the command would be discarded by the SPC system and never executed.

 #### Panel
 The Panel device supports following commands: